ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 ### Verifying root key rotation by using the UI
 {: #byok-root-key-verify-rotation}
-{: ui}

-When you create a customer-managed encryption volume or custom image, your root key is automatically registered in the KMS instance.
+When you create a customer-managed encryption volume, snapshot, or custom image, your root key is automatically registered in the KMS instance.
 You can view this information to verify the key has been rotated by using the UI.
 The following procedure shows how  to verify key rotation for a block storage volume, but steps are similar for other resources.

 1. From the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/vpc-ext), go to **Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Storage > Block storage volumes** and click on the name of a volume to see its details.
 1. For Encryption, you'll see the name of the KMS and **customer-managed**, for example _Key Protect - Customer-managed_.